sneh-sharma/sneh-sharma/README.md

-### Hi there 👋
+Hi there 👋
+I'm **Sneh Sharma**

-🙋🏻‍♀ About Me
+## 👩🏻‍💻 About Me
-I'm Sneh Sharma, a passionate developer and tech enthusiast.
-I love diving into new technologies and exploring their potential.
-Currently, I'm honing my skills in web development and working on various projects to expand my knowledge.

-- I'm a Student at AMITY UNIVEERSITY PUNJAB.
-- pursuing my B.TECH CSE degree.
-- A 20 yrs old Engineering Student who loves to explore different aspects of TECH WORLD.

-🔭 I’m currently working on enhancing my proficiency in Web Developmet Languages- JavaScript and React to build more interactive and dynamic web applications.

-🌱 I’m currently learning about AI and Web Development practices to broaden my understanding of scalable and efficient software development.
+I am a Computer Science Engineering student with a growing focus on **Artificial Intelligence and Machine Learning**, along with a strong foundation in **web development**.
+I enjoy understanding how intelligent systems are designed and how software solutions can be built to solve real-world problems.
+I believe in learning by building projects and continuously improving my technical thinking.

+🎓 **Student at Amity University Punjab**
+📘 **Pursuing B.Tech in Computer Science Engineering**
+🎯 Curious, consistent, and passionate about technology

+---

+## 🧠 Areas of Interest
+- Machine Learning & Data Analysis
+- Deep Learning (CNN-based applications)
+- Applied AI for real-world use cases
+- Frontend development with React
+- Building practical, user-focused systems

+---

+## 🔭 Currently Working On
+- Strengthening my fundamentals in **Machine Learning and AI concepts**
+- Building projects that combine **AI/ML with real applications**
+- Improving my skills in **JavaScript and React**

+---

+## 🌱 Currently Learning
+- Machine Learning algorithms and workflows
+- Deep Learning fundamentals
+- AI-based problem solving approaches
+- Modern web development best practices

+---

+## 💼 Projects & Practice
+I actively work on academic and personal projects involving:
+- Data analysis and clustering techniques
+- Deep learning-based image classification
+- Frontend applications with structured state management

+(Details available in my repositories.)

+---

+## 🤝 Looking to Collaborate On
+- Beginner-friendly AI/ML projects
+- Open-source learning initiatives
+- Projects that focus on problem solving and logic building
-👯 I’m looking to collaborate on open-source projects and initiatives that promote learning and innovation within the tech community.
+- Projects that promote learning and innovation within the tech community.

-💬 Ask me about anything related to web development or programming languages —I'm always eager to discuss and share knowledge.
+---

+## 💬 Ask Me About
+- Basics of Machine Learning & AI
+- React and frontend development
+- Project structuring and learning strategies

+---

-📫 How to reach me: Feel free to connect with me on my GitHub profile or drop me a message via email.
+## 📫 How to Reach Me
+Feel free to connect with me on my GitHub profile or drop me a message via email.
 I'm always open to networking and engaging in tech-related conversations.

-😄 Pronouns: She/Her
+---

+😄 **Pronouns:** She / Her

+✨ *Always learning, experimenting, and growing step by step in the tech world.*